Event-Triggered Active Disturbance Rejection Control for Uncertain Random Nonlinear Systems: Proofs of the main results

 where $\Lambda_{i}\;(i=1,\cdots,6)$ are specified in \dref{414df}.
 This ends the proof. $\Box$

 {\bf Proof of Theorem \ref{theorem34.1}.} Set

-where $\delta_{i}(t)$'s are defined as those in \dref{df32}. $c_{n+1}$, $z_{i}(t)$, and $z(t)$ are specified in \dref{zdefintion}.
-Applying It\^{o}'s formula to the stochastic total disturbance $f(t,x(t),w_{1}(t),w_{2}(t))$ with respect to $t$ along system \dref{system1.2} and \dref{21equ} with the event-triggered ADRC controller designed in \dref{triggeredadrc}, it is obtained that
+where $\delta_{i}(t)\;(i=1,\cdots,n+1)$ are defined as those in \dref{df32}. $c_{n+1}$, $z_{i}(t)$, and $z(t)$ are specified in \dref{zdefintion}.
+Applying It\^{o}'s formula to the random total disturbance $f(t,x(t),w_{1}(t),w_{2}(t))$ with respect to $t$ along system \dref{system1.2} and \dref{21equ} with the event-triggered ADRC controller designed in \dref{triggeredadrc}, it is obtained that